• Level of education

 Objectives

-The use of my RoM has two main objectives:
+The use of my RdM has two main objectives:

 2) Dimensioning mechanical structures.
-To do this, we need to knowthestate of stresses and/orstrains within these structures.
-This is made possible by RdM modeling, which enables us to predict these stress/strain states.
+To do this, it is necessary to knowthe state of stress and/ordeformation within these structures.
+This is made possible by RdM modeling, which can predict these states of stress/deformation.

-This course is therefore an application of isothermal linear Hooke elasticity in the 1D case.
-The mechanical structures considered are represented by beams, i.e. one-dimensional, a priori curved, elastic media.
+This teaching is therefore an application of linear isothermal Hooke's law in the 1D case.
+The mechanical structures considered are thus represented by beams, i.e., one-dimensional elastic media, which are a priori curved.

 Read more